marsdrums/test-tutorial/visual-quality/index.md

 L_o(\mathbf{x}) = L_{ambient}  \frac{1}{N} \sum_{i=1}^{n} \cos(\theta_i)
 $$

-The integral has been substituted with a computable dicrete summation, and the ambient term $L_{ambient}$ has been moved outside it since it's always the same for any incoming light direction.
-We assumed that the ambient light is uniform and coming from eeverywhere within the normal-oriented hemisphere; we can, thereore, get rid of the geometric term $\cos(\theta_i)$ and substitute it with a simpler ***occlusion term***:
+The integral has been substituted with a computable discrete summation, and the ambient term $L_{ambient}$ has been moved outside it since it's always the same for any incoming light direction.
+We assumed that the ambient light is uniform and coming from everywhere within the normal-oriented hemisphere; we can, therefore, get rid of the geometric term $\cos(\theta_i)$ and substitute it with a simpler ***occlusion term***:

 $$
 L_o(\mathbf{x}) = L_{ambient} \frac{1}{N} \sum_{i=1}^{n} O(\mathbf{x}, \omega_i)
 $$

-The occlusion term is the result of the function $O(\mathbf{x}, \omega_i)$ which returns the value 1 if there's no occluding object looking from position $\mathbf{x}$ in direction $\omega_i$, and 0 if there's something blocking the ambient light in the $\omega_i$ direction.
+The occlusion term is the result of the function $O(\mathbf{x}, \omega_i)$, which returns the value 1 if there's no occluding object looking from position $\mathbf{x}$ in direction $\omega_i$, and 0 if something is blocking the ambient light in the $\omega_i$ direction.

 > [!NOTE]
 > In some ambient occlusion implementations, the occlusion function $O(\mathbf{x}, \omega_i)$ doesn't report a boolean value 0 - 1, but it also takes into account the distance of the occluding object from the occluded surface.

-In practice, this means for every point $\mathbf{x}$ to explore $n$ directions within the hemisphere and count how many of them are occluded
+In practice, this means for every point $\mathbf{x}$ to explore $n$ directions within the hemisphere and count how many of them are occluded.

 ![](./images/visual-quality_026.png)

-Image from "Scalable Ambient Occlusion for Molecular Visualisation", by Gary Mcgowan et al.
+Image from "Scalable Ambient Occlusion for Molecular Visualisation" by Gary Mcgowan et al.

-Since the occlusion term is divided by $n$, we are actually computing the average occlusion for point $\mathbf{x}$, which is nothing more than a value in the range [0; 1] that represents how much "stuff" is blocking the light reaching point $\mathbf{x}$.
+Since the occlusion term is divided by $n$, we compute the average occlusion for point $\mathbf{x}$, which is nothing more than a value in the range [0; 1] that represents how much "stuff" is blocking the light reaching point $\mathbf{x}$.

 This is what the occlusion term looks like:

 ![](./images/visual-quality_027.png)
-Occlusion term rendered using the pass FX "tssao-gi"
+Occlusion term rendered using the pass FX "tssao-gi."

-It always impresses me how good the occlusion term looks on its own; it really gives the sense of how much indirect light contributes to the perceprion of objects' volume and distance between each other.
+It always impresses me how good the occlusion term looks on its own; it gives the sense of how much indirect light contributes to the perception of objects' volume and distance between each other.

 And this is how ambient occlusion changes the look of a scene:
 ![](./images/visual-quality_028.png)

 Left: direct light only ({jit.gl.pbr} + {jit.gl.light}); middle: direct light + uniform ambient light; right: direct light + occluded ambient light

 Now that we have a good idea of what ambient occlusion is, let's see which Max objects we can use to implement it.
-There are three ways for adding ambient acclusion to your rendering, and they take the form of three distinct {jit.gl.pass} FXs:
+There are three ways for adding ambient occlusion to your rendering, and they take the form of three distinct {jit.gl.pass} FXs:
 - ***ssao***
 - ***tssao-gi***
 - ***tssao-gi-ssr***